DO YOU KNOW WHERE YOUR GOLD COMES FROM?

 The DESTRUCTIVE practice of ASGM is HAPPENING in the AMAZON causing deforestation, soil erosion, loss of habitat, the extinction of species, organized crime, corruption, child slavery, money laundering, and the poisoning of the land, rivers, the animals and the people’s by the mercury used in the mining process.

-See for yourself and witness the deforestation of the Amazon through illegal gold mining through Amazon Aid’s documentary “River of Gold”.
+See for yourself and witness the deforestation of the Amazon through illicit and unregulated gold mining through Amazon Aid’s documentary “River of Gold”.

 Why should you care?